 In recent years, the FHFA has set goals for the GSEs to transfer significant portions of the GSEs' mortgage credit risk to the private sector; however, under the FHFA's new leadership, the timing of these goals could change.
 This mandate builds upon the goals set in each of the last five years for the GSEs to increase the role of private capital by experimenting with different forms of transactions and structures.
 We have participated in these CRT programs developed by Fannie Mae and Freddie Mac on a limited basis.
 In 2018, Fannie Mae and Freddie Mac announced the launch of limited pilot programs, Integrated Mortgage Insurance ("IMAGIN") and Enterprise Paid Mortgage Insurance ("EPMI"), respectively, as alternative ways for lenders to sell to the GSEs loans with LTV ratios greater than 80%.
 These investorpaid mortgage insurance programs, in which insurance is acquired directly by each GSE, have many of the same features and represent an alternative to traditional private mortgage insurance products that are provided to individual lenders.
-Participants in IMAGIN and EPMI are not subject to compliance with the current PMIERs, a disparity that may create a competitive disadvantage for private mortgage insurers if these pilot programs are expanded.
-To the extent these credit risk products evolve in a manner that displaces primary mortgage insurance coverage, the amount of insurance we write may be reduced.
+Participants in IMAGIN and EPMI are not subject to compliance with the current PMIERs, a disparity that may create a competitive disadvantage for private mortgage insurance coverage, the amount of insurance we write may be reduced.
 It is difficult to predict the impact of alternative CRT products, if any, that are developed to meet the goals established by the FHFA.
 In addition, the Enterprise Capital Framework that was promulgated on December 17, 2020 may impact the CRT programs developed by Fannie Mae and Freddie Mac and/or the role of private mortgage insurance as credit enhancement by potentially accelerating the recent diversification of the GSE's risk transfer programs to encompass a broader array of instruments, beyond private mortgage insurance.